vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 ![image](/assets/2023-12-16/030.png)

 The image control is used to display the generated image.
-We use a dummy web resource to a black square.
+We use a dummy web resource with a link to a black square.
 So in the initial stage (before the first image is dynamically generated and displayed) the image control just shows the black square.

 ![image](/assets/2023-12-16/035.png)

 ## Building the API call

-The API call is the code behind the 'Generate' button.
+The actual API call can be found in the code behind the 'Generate' button.
 Here we go:

 1. The prompt is generated.
 The three variable components are taken from the combo boxes to make the prompt sounds like the one in the sample
 2. The prompt is placed within the JSon string at the correct place, so that the resulting JSon string is well formed and looks like the sample.